XenHat/Kemono-Body-Script/README.md

   **Current Status**

-  The current factory features are planned and/or implemented:

-  - Stock kemono blades alpha toggle
-  - Genitals and Nipples PG state
-  - Starbright Fitted Kemono Torso Nipple states
-  - Starbright Fitted Kemono Torso Genitals states
-  - Starbright Fitted Kemono Torso Butt States
-  - Some Starbright Fitted Kemono Torso **public** API commands
+  The best way to keep track is to look at the Projects tab.

   **The Future**

-  I plan to include support for the following parts:
+  I plan to include support for the following:

   - `Rei's Stuff Chest`
   - `[BB/MM] Thunder Thighs`